Back to Blog

 What Is a Good Typing Speed?
 (And How to Improve Yours)

 Most people type somewhere between 40 and 60 words per minute (WPM).
-But what actually counts as "good" depends on your goal.
-If you only write occasional emails, 40 WPM can be enough.
-If you work in operations, support, coding, legal admin, or transcription, your speed and consistency can directly affect output, confidence, and career opportunities.
+But what actually counts as "good" depends entirely on your goal.
+If you only write occasional emails, 40 WPM can be perfectly adequate.
+If you work in operations, support, data entry, legal admin, or transcription, your speed and accuracy directly affect your output, your confidence, and your career options.

 Average Typing Speeds by Category